Falmouth, Maine: Native Americans

 A combination of warfare and disease decimated Native peoples in the years before English colonization, creating a shatter zone of devastation and political instability in what would become southern Maine.
 The introduction of European wares in the 1500s reoriented long-standing Native trade relationships in the Gulf of Maine.
 Warfare soon broke out among groups such as the Mi'kmaq and Penobscot who sought to subjugate their neighbors by monopolizing access to European goods.
 The arrival of foreign pathogens only served to compound the upheaval in the region.
 A particularly notorious epidemic between 1614 and 1620 ravaged the population of coastal New England with mortality rates at upwards of 90 percent.
 Native peoples were not totally destroyed however, maintaining a visible presence in the Casco Bay area until King George's War in the 1740s.
-French military defeat and increasing English settler migration to the area from primarily southern New England impelled most Native Americans to assimilate into European society, migrate toward the protection of New France or further up the coast where they remain today.
+French military defeats and increasing settler migration to the area from the southern New England Colonies impelled most Native Americans to assimilate into British colonial society, migrate toward the protection of New France or further up the coast where they remain today.